shekhuverma/Birthday_notifier/README.md

 * [Twilio](https://github.com/twilio/twilio-python) - Sending SMS notifications

 ## Contributing
-If you think your can make this a better better then please go ahead and submit PULL requests
+If you think you can make this a better then please go ahead and submit PULL requests.